 There are three levels of RICS survey, designed for different types of property.

 There is no legal requirement to have a survey when you buy property, but you need to understand the implications if you decide that you won’t have one.
+Survey costs vary depending on the type and level of survey chosen.

 The importance of a house survey